SiamIslamSagor/go_india_stocks-dashboard_layout/README.md

 To learn more about Next.js, take a look at the following resources:

 - The application utilizes Tailwind CSS for styling and responsiveness.
-Ensure you have Tailwind CSS configured correctly in your project.
+Ensure you have Tailwind CSS configured correctly in your Project.
 - You may need to replace `go_india_stocks-dashboard_layout` with the actual name of your project directory if it's different.

 ## Author